benji300/joplin-note-tabs/README.md

 - Remember last opened and unpinned note
 - Pin/Unpin note(s) to/from the tabs
 - Change position of tabs within the panel
+  - Either via drag & drop or keyboard shortcuts (which have been assigned to the corresponding commands)
 - Toggle to-do state from tabs
   - Automatically unpin completed to-dos ([configurable](#user-options))
 - [Configurable](#user-options) style attributes